-- The Senate budget transfers \$10M to the Substance Abuse Services Fund to expand access to BSAS-funded services including detoxification, clinical stabilization, transitional support, residential services and outpatient treatment. - It funds the Bureau of Substance Abuse Services (BSAS) at \$103,869,903 (not including the \$10 million Substance Abuse Services Fund transfer).
-Given account earmarking, the degree to which planned expenditures for new programming have not occurred, and the Substance Abuse Services Fund transfer, it is unclear whether or how current services are affected. - The budget dedicates \$5 million in the primary BSAS line item for new clinical stabilization beds. - It includes \$3.1M for Recovery High Schools, including \$1M to establish two new programs, in a distinct line item for youth with substance use disorders.
+- The Senate Ways & Means budget transfers \$10M to the Substance Abuse Services Fund to expand access to BSAS-funded services including detoxification, clinical stabilization, transitional support, residential services and outpatient treatment. - It funds the Bureau of Substance Abuse Services (BSAS) at \$103,169,903 (not including the \$10 million Substance Abuse Services Fund transfer), a \$1.6 million increase versus projected FY15 spending, but below both the Governor's and House's proposals.
+However, given earmarking, the degree to which planned expenditures for new programming have not occurred and the Fund transfer, it is unclear whether or how current services are affected. - The budget dedicates \$5 million in the primary BSAS line item for new clinical stabilization beds.
+The executive summary to the budget states this will fund "over 150 new clinical stabilization beds." - It includes \$3.1M for Recovery High Schools, including \$1M to establish two new programs, in a distinct line item for youth with substance use disorders.